conda/conda/docs/source/dev-guide/deep-dive-install.md

 Ummm... what?
 Why would `conda` modify a file to install it?
 This has to do with relocatability.
 When a `conda` package is created, `conda-build` creates up to three temporary environments:

-* Build environment: where compilers and other build tools are installed to, separate from the host environment to support cross-compilation.
+* Build environment: where compilers and other build tools are installed, separate from the host environment to support cross-compilation.
-* Host environment: where build-time dependencies are installed to, together with the package you are building.
+* Host environment: where build-time dependencies are installed, together with the package you are building.
-* Test environment: where run-time dependencies are installed, together with the package you just build.
+* Test environment: where run-time dependencies are installed, together with the package you just built.
 It simulates what will happen when a user installs the package so you can run arbitrary checks on your package.

 When you are building a package, references to the build-time paths can leak into the content of